offered to the community

-Examples of spaces: Schools, Reentry and Recovery programs, other nonprofit organizations
+Examples of spaces: schools, re-entry and recovery programs, other nonprofit organizations.

 After graduating, all participants stay connected as a part of our Alumni Network, which offers tangible resource sharing, programming, and accountability to continue on their individual and collective journeys.

-What Our Participants Say about the program
+What FOLKS ARE SAYING about the program

 "On a very personal level [Success Stories Program] healed some wounds around relationships with men.
 For a long time, I was embarrassed and ashamed to show up with a group of men having different values.